leaningtech/cheerp-meta/pages/JavaScript-interoperability.md

 [See here for in-depth information about how to use it and its limitations](JSExport-attribute).

-A basic example of it's usage would be:
+A basic example of its usage would be:

 ```c++
 class [[cheerp::jsexport]] JsStruct